ArminBaz/UTK-Face/README.md

 ## Trident Neural Network
 The trident neural network is named such because it takes the shape of an upside down trident.
 We are trying to predict three different things with each image age, gender, and ethnicity.

+The steps for the TNN are as follows:
-I first run the image through a high-level feature extractor that mimics the architecture of the famed VGG network.
-After the high-level features are extracted, they are sent through three seperate branches for low-level feature extraction and classification.
+1. I run the image through the high-level feature extraction layers that closely mimic the architecture of the VGG network.
+2. The high-level features are sent through three seperate branches (hence the trident).
+3. Within each branch low-level features are extracted followed by fully connected layers for classification.

 As you can assume the three different branches are for the three predictions.